Ellaermeg/Eliah-Masters/README.md

 ## Introduction

 Understanding the traits of microorganisms is crucial for various applications in biotechnology, ecology, and medicine.
-This project aims to predict microbial traits, particularly trophic levels, using genomic data.
-By applying different machine learning models, we aim to classify these traits and identify the key genomic features that contribute to these classifications.
+This project aims to predict microbial traits.
+The cellular phenotype includes a variety of measurable traits such as but not limited too; cell morphology, gram status, nutrient requirements, oxygen tolerance, byproduct formation, trophy, etc..
+By applying different machine learning models, this project aims to create a pipeline for predicting microbial traits from genome annotations and understand which kind of traits can be more reliably predicted and which annotation features are the most relevant.

 ## Data Preparation

 ### Genome Annotation Data
-The dataset consists of genome annotations that were processed to extract KEGG Orthology (KO) terms.
-These KO terms serve as features for the machine learning models.
+The dataset consists of genome annotations.
+These annotation terms serve as features for the machine learning models.

 ### Trait Data
-The traits of interest, particularly trophic levels (e.g., photo, chemo, litho, hetero, organo, auto), were extracted and binarized to serve as target labels for the models.
+The traits of interest, an example being trophic levels (e.g., photo, chemo, litho, hetero, organo, auto), were extracted and binarized to serve as target labels for the models.

 ### Data Alignment
 The feature matrix (X) and the target matrix (Y) were aligned based on common indices to ensure that the data used for training and evaluation were consistent.